You hear the term wellness all the time but do you know what it means?

 Physical wellness encourages appropriate care of our bodies for proper functioning and ideal health.
 There are many essentials of physical wellness that all must be tended to for the best achievement, such as proper nutrition, moderate-vigorous physical exercise, and adequate rest.
 Even taking care of your mental well-being has an effect on keeping your physical wellness in top condition.
 These actions will allow us to get the most out of daily activities and life without fatigue and stress.
 This also means living responsibly and recognizing that daily habits and behaviors have a significant impact on our overall quality of life.
 Eating right, being active, sleeping enough, and having regular health checks are the epitome of good physical wellness.
 It is also important to avoid destructive behaviors and habits such as smoking/vaping nicotine, using drugs, having unsafe sex, and eating foods that are high in fats and sugars.
 This will lead to ideal physical wellness and reduce the risk of preventable chronic illnesses.

 Allow me to preface before I scare some of you away.
 Spirituality and religion are different.
 Spirituality focuses on the interior life of an individual, placing the emphasis on the well-being, while religion is typically an organized practice and often legalistic.
-Whether you are spiritual or religious and achieve spiritual wellness, they both help reach the same goal.
+Whether you are spiritual or religious and achieve spiritual wellness, they both help reach the same goal of finding peace.
 Spiritual wellness permits us to be in tune with our spiritual sides.
 This component of holistic wellness helps us find meaning in life events and define our individual purpose.
 It also provides us with systems of faith, beliefs, values, ethics, principles and morals.

 Emotional and mental health go hand in hand.
 A component of mental health is how well your mind processes and understands information and experiences.
 Emotional health involves your ability to process and express emotions that arise from what you have learned and experienced often through challenge and change.
 Someone who is emotionally healthy can allow their emotions to be digestible.
 Being aware of your emotions and reactions is a great way to stay emotionally healthy.
 The same is true with expressing your feelings in appropriate ways, thinking before you act, managing stress, and connecting with other will all help you achieve the same.